swiftlang/swift-foundation/Proposals/0023-progress-manager.md

     ///   where both the value and summary types are `Int`.
     /// - Returns: An `Int` summary value for the specified property. public func summary<P: Property>(of property: P.Type) -> P.Summary where P.Value == Int, P.Summary == Int

+    /// Returns a summary for a custom unsigned integer property across the progress subtree.
+    ///
+    /// This method aggregates the values of a custom integer property from this progress manager
+    /// and all its children, returning a consolidated summary value.
+    ///
+    /// - Parameter property: The type of the integer property to summarize.
+Must be a property
+    ///   where both the value and summary types are `UInt64`.
+    /// - Returns: An `UInt64` summary value for the specified property. public func summary<P: Property>(of property: P.Type) -> P.Summary where P.Value == UInt64, P.Summary == UInt64

     /// Returns a summary for a custom double property across the progress subtree.
     ///